vivek-nexus/KnowFuelPrice/README.md

     Petrol Price: 67.07
     Diesel price: 60.10

+# Additional Data Files

+ 1. **OutletCsvData.csv**:  This file has to contain latitude, longitude, Outlet Code of all outlets to be included for search.
+Indicative sample file is provided in the repository.
+ 2. **RSPData.csv**: This file has to contain data on Customer Code, Price of Petrol and Diesel.
+Indicative sample file is provided in the repository.

 # Pending Tasks & Future Scope

  - [ ] **Run this as a Website and provide Fuel Price Finding Service**